burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 # Flexibility

-Obviously fixing a contract on specif deliverables makes it harder to change the requirements.
+Obviously fixing a contract on specific deliverables makes it harder to change the requirements.
 Re-negotiations are likely to be required which can be tricky, especially if there is an unforeseen cost increases or if somethings need to be descoped that has already been promised to a stakeholder.

 # Easy to Blow Budget